MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 **On iOS**

 To enable or disable the Azure Notification Hubs SDK, use the `setEnabled` method on the `MSNotificationHub`.
-In addition, the user can also get the status of the SDK by called the `isEnabled` method.
+In addition, the user can also get the status of the SDK by calling the `isEnabled` method.

 ##### In Objective-C